 However, employers are still liable for their employees’ medical expenses while the latter cannot work.
 The employer might have to pay for additional costs for care since the employees are entitled to wage loss benefits.

-Furthermore, the employer must compensate when an employee becomes disabled after injury.
+Furthermore, the employer must compensate when an employee becomes disabled after an injury.
 How long the employer must keep paying will depend on the nature of the injury.
 With such complications, a workers’ comp lawyer is necessary to help give you legal advice on what steps you should take next.

 3. If The Settlement Isn’t Enough For Covering Medical Bills